anovati/GenderDetection_fromRedditPosts/README.md

 # GenderDetection_fromRedditPosts
-Classify users of Reddit into either Male of Female based on their writing style over Reddit Posts
+Classify users of Reddit into either Male of Female based on their writing style over Reddit Posts and the Subreddits of activity